 What does winning look like to you?
 Let’s check out the ABC’s of winning and explore some possibilities.

 A: Attitude.
 Wouldn’t you love to cross the finish line feeling like a winner, having had the time of your life even if you had cramps, an unforgiving wedgie and were 10 minutes short of your goal time?
-You’re probably thinking, “Sure I would but do you expect me to be superwoman?
+You’re probably thinking, “Sure I would, but do you expect me to be superwoman?
 Don’t you know I am human- and female?
 Now please!”
 Ah, you have found me out.
 I actually do think you can be super woman and still be genuine and down to earth.
 Following this article will transform your expectations, give you a positive outlook regardless of the situation and leave you full of eager anticipation, instead of apprehension, for your next race.

 B: Body: Physical goals challenge our body and allow us to measure progress in a tangible way.
 What is the one caveat about physical goals?
 They hinge on cooperation of both your body and the unpredictable environment.
 Make these goals flexible and if things don’t go your way, let go of it.